 Storing supporter information

-A simple solution to this will be to store a note on the person’s record in your CRM or database referencing the way they signed up and how they opted in.
+A simple solution to this will be to store a note on the person’s record in your charity database or membership management software, referencing the way they signed up and how they opted in.
 However, you will also need a robust system for managing changes in preferences when requested by supporters.
 Many email marketing systems offer these as standard, though bringing that data back to your database can be difficult.
 A manual approach would be to run monthly reports from your email marketing software listing who has unsubscribed.
-Users of the White Fuse platform can manage everything in one place: consent collection on donations and enquiries, secure data storage and sending email campaigns.
+Users of the White Fuse platform can manage everything in one place from consent collection on forms to email recipients managing their communication preferences.